 Online shopping has skyrocketed as a result of the pandemic.
 People are purchasing everything from furniture to groceries online.
 As such, dozens of packages are delivered to multifamily homes every day.

-Without any kind of contactless entry solution, property staff might have to open the door for delivery people or take the packages from them directly, leaving staff at risk of germ exposure.
-Instead of exposing staff to person-to-person contact, invest in a contactless entry system that lets them grant remote access to delivery people.
+Without any kind of contactless entry solution, property staff might have to open the door for delivery people or take the packages from them directly.
+Instead of requiring person-to-person contact, invest in a contactless entry system that lets residents and staff grant remote access to delivery people.

 You can even go a step further and set up a package room where couriers can securely leave packages.
 This solution lets residents pick up packages on their own time and prevents face-to-face contact between residents and building staff.